jessicarush/javascript-notes/document_object_model.md

 node.innerText      // return or set the text content of a node element.innerHTML;  // return or set the text and markup content of an element

-// methods that let you create new nodes, add & remove
+// some methods that let you create new nodes, add & remove

 createElement()     // creates a new html element createTextNode()    // creates a new text node